cryptopunksnotdead/punkweek/_posts/2022-02-16-punk-trademark-foundation.md

+---
-# PUNK® Trademark Foundation (Or Is That DAO?)
-Upcoming - Let's Collect Funds to Defend That PUNK® Belongs To Us All - First Case - Crypto Fraudsters' Matt & John's® Ongoing Infringement for Serious Violation of the PUNK® Ethos / Philosophy / Trademark
+title: "PUNK® Trademark Foundation (Or Is That DAO?)
+Upcoming - Let's Collect Funds to Defend That PUNK® Belongs To Us All - First Case - Crypto Fraudsters' Matt & John's® Ongoing Infringement for Serious Violation of the PUNK® Ethos / Philosophy / Trademark"

+week: 7
+---